 Many of these recipes are both gluten-free and dairy-free, and many work for plant-based diets.
-The recipes have notes on how to modify when needed.
+All recipes have notes on how to modify as needed.
+If you have any questions, just comment or email and ask.
+I'm here to help.

 Thanksgiving Breakfast

-For your guests who eat dairy, add a selection of cheeses and gluten-free crackers.
+For your guests who eat dairy, add a selection of cheeses and gluten-free crackers or regular crackers.
 Goat cheese is a good choice because some people who eat dairy-free find they can eat goat cheese (versus cow's milk).

 Candied Maple Pecans